aptible/www.aptible.com/content/posts/y_combinator.md

 1. How do we know your team will stick together?
 Will your team stick at this?
 1. What else have you created together?
 1. Are you open to changing your idea?
+1. Someone just showed us an idea like this right before you guys.
+I don't like it.
+What else do you have?

 ### **Softballs**